“A Dedicated, but never didactic, environmentalist.” Johnson City Press

 My sister puts her hands firmly on my shoulders, waits until I am looking at her dead in the eye and, like a stern mother, pronounces, “Judy, nobody gives a shit.”
 All the air leaves my body as I realize she is pretty much right, and that my ranting has probably encouraged a proliferation of committed water bottle-drinking, meat-eating, SUV drivers.
 Honestly, I don’t even like myself when I rant!

 Physician, heal thyself!
 Don’t alienate people, create understanding and empathy for what is going on.
 Tell stories.
-And so, about 6 months ago, in search of a compelling story, I dove deep into climate science and discovered that changing our relationship with fossil fuels is no longer a choice.
+And so, about 6 months ago, in search of a compelling story, I dove deep into climate science and discovered that changing our relationship with fossil fuels, the beautiful orb that hosts us and all that grows and lives upon it is no longer a choice.
 It is an immediate imperative if we are to leave any part of a livable planet for our children and grandchildren.
 Let’s use our skill set towards this goal.
-As a start, I invited you to use this curriculum guide in shaping stories about our environment for young people: http://storiesalive.com/science-to-stories-curriculum-guide/
+As a start, I invited you to use this curriculum guide in shaping stories about our environment for young people: https://storiesalive.com/science-to-stories-curriculum-guide/